Louis Hébert: Descendants

-Lasting Recognition in Canada
+Lasting recognition in Canada

 Hébert overcame the hardships and became the first European in the territory that would later become Canada to support his family from the soil.
 He imported from France the first ox to pull a plough in Canada, but unfortunately, the first plough did not arrive until a year after his death.

 Jacques Lacoursière noted that Hébert had many firsts.
 He was the first colonist of Quebec, first colonist to live off the land, his daughter Anne's marriage to Étienne Jonquet in 1617 was the first in New France, and he was the first lord of New France.

 When English corsairs David Kirke and his brothers took possession of Quebec, Hébert's family did not leave, but waited out the three years until Quebec was returned to France.

 Marie Rollet quietly remarried, to Guillaume Hubou, two years after Louis' death.
 After the three year occupation by the English, Champlain asked her to move to Quebec and Louis' house became a residence for Native youth entrusted to the Jesuits for their education.

 There is a monument to Louis Hébert in Montmorency Park that symbolizes the importance of Louis Hébert and his family in the beginnings of Quebec.
 On top is Louis Hébert holding a sheaf of grain (wheat or barley) in one hand and a sickle in the other.
 On one side of the base, Marie Rollet clasps her three children in her arms.
 On the other, son-in-law Guillaume Couillard has a plough in hand.

+The 2015 song "Louis Hébert" by Québécois neo-trad/folk band Les Cowboys Fringants pays tribute to Hébert.